Agile vs Waterfall: Complete Comparison Guide

 Jira vs Linear (2026): Enterprise Power or Modern Speed?

 We switched from Jira to Linear for our own team.
-Compare speed, customization, GitHub integration, and workflow — from our real switching experience.
+Compare speed, customization, GitHub integration, and workflow, based on our real switching experience.